 If the tenants don’t have kids, you can always ask about their job, or a quirky hobby of theirs.

-By law, you need to send written notice of rent increases, usually 30-60 days in advance.
-In some states, it’s as high as 90 days’ written notice.
+By law, you need to send written increase of rent letter, usually 30-60 days in advance (as outlined above).
+In some states, it’s as high as 90 or even 120 days’ written notice.

-Be warm, polite, firm and add the slightest hint of remorse (don’t overdo this last).
+Be polite, firm, professional, and add the slightest hint of remorse (don’t overdo this last).
 Explain that you know it’s bad news, but rent for the new lease period will be higher than the last.
 If they ask why, simply tell them the rent rises every year alongside neighborhood rents and inflation.

 Tell them that you would like to keep them as tenants, and that you hope they continue to rent with you.
 You’re now positioned to offer them an alternative.

 4. Offer a Reduced Raise in Rent If They Sign a Long-Term Lease Renewal

 “Pay more” or “leave” don’t have to be the only two options.
 What if you could offer a third option that allays their worries and keeps your rental unit occupied for years to come?

 One option you can give them is to sign a multi-year lease agreement, and have the rent only rise by $X instead of $Y.